matan1905/unofficial-lang-jam/README.md

 * Language Creativity
 * Language Uniqueness

-The bonus street cred in the bonus theme may also be a
+The bonus street cred in the bonus theme may also be a considering point.

 ## Help
 if you need any kind of help you can use the [discourd group](https://discord.gg/YxuJPVuyQ9)